-This continuation of the Psalm under discussion further illustrates that David was speaking on his own behalf:
+This continuation of the Psalm under discussion further illustrates that David was speaking about himself:

 I will tell of the decree of the L-rd; He said to me: "You are My son; today I have begotten you."

-By changing "son" to "Son," the New Testament quotes this verse as if G-d were speaking to Jesus (Acts 13:33)!
+By changing "son" to "Son," the New Testament quotes this verse as if G-d was speaking to Jesus (Acts 13:33)!
 Yet David is the "son" here: